Difenda/CHIP/README.md

 ## Microsoft "Scores" Information

-1. Exposure Score
+1. Organization Exposure Score - This score reflects the current exposure associated with devices in your organization.
+The score is potentially impacted by active exceptions.
-2. Secure Score
+2. Secure Score for Devices - This score reflects the collective security configuration posture of your devices across OS, Application, Network, Accounts and Security Controls Score is potentially impacted by active exceptions.
 3. Cloud Secure Score